My Golden Visa immigration services logo

 • donation to an institution of higher learning — €1,000,000+.

-Upon making the investment, applicants and their families are granted a temporary residency permit in Hungary, which allows them to live, work, and study in the country.
+Upon making the investment, applicants and their families are granted residence permits in Hungary, which allows them to live, work, and study in the country.

+Residence permit renewal.
 After 10 years, investors can renew their permits for the same period.
-In three years of living in Hungary with residence permit investors can apply for permanent residency.
+In three years of living in Hungary with a residence permit, investors can apply for permanent residency.

 Eligibility Criteria for Applicants